Corruption and its Socio-Economic Impacts on the Healthcare Sector (Tsaboy Ny Gasy Project)

-The Tsaboy ny Gasy Project advocates citizens' social and economic rights, particularly by fighting corruption in the health sector in Madagascar.
+The Tsaboy ny Gasy Project advocates for citizens' social and economic rights, particularly by fighting corruption in the health sector in Madagascar.

 - A collection of testimonials based on anthropological research techniques.
-Interviews were conducted with victims and participants in corruption, with more or less different recourse.

 - In the six Madagascar provincial capitals, 84% of individuals agree that corruption exists in the health field.

 - 27 different definitions of corruption were identified.
-This includes: over-billing of unnecessary or unused drugs; absenteeism; inadequate but prolonged care; unnecessary operations and referrals; charging families to release the body from the mortuary and; informal payments to access appointments.
+This includes: over-billing of unnecessary or unused drugs; absenteeism; inadequate but prolonged care; unnecessary operations and referrals; charging families to release the body from the mortuary; and informal payments to access appointments.

 - Institutions should be allowed to impose administrative sanctions for individual offences.